At a glance

 We are campaigning to change attitudes of employers and improve the employment support available to people with epilepsy.

-Campaign for better services
+Campaign for better healthcare

 Epilepsy Action are campaigning for better epilepsy health services for people with epilepsy.